eduardojmesteves/eduardojmesteves.github.io/README.md

 ---

 ### **EXPERIENCE**

-**Data Scientist, Prana-Tech, Ltd**
+**Bioinformatician / Data Scientist, Prana-Tech, Ltd**
 *September 2023 - Present*

-- Developed machine learning models for predicting health outcomes, with a focus on handling and analyzing high-dimensional biological data.
+- Developed machine learning models to predict health outcomes.
-- Conducted feasibility assessments of bioinformatics approaches, optimizing model selection based on data characteristics.
-- Designed and implemented visualization tools for complex bioinformatics datasets, improving interpretability and user experience.
-- Managed health questionnaires and genomic data analysis, converting raw bioinformatics data into actionable insights for clinical applications.
+- Analysed health questionnaires and blood data to generate actionable insights.
+- Evaluated the feasibility of modelling approaches optimised for health data characteristics.
-- Collaborated with cross-functional teams to integrate bioinformatics models into healthcare applications, ensuring usability and functionality.
+- Integrated ML models into healthcare applications, ensuring functionality and usability.

-**PhD Research Fellow, Catholic University of Portugal**
-*September 2018 - August 2021*

-- Led the development of innovative diagnostic strategies, including the bioinformatics analysis of proteomics data for COVID-19 detection in saliva.
-- Conducted extensive MS proteomics research, utilizing bioinformatics tools to identify host protein responses to SARS-CoV-2.
-- Served as the principal investigator for the CoVTec in Saliva project, applying bioinformatics to develop saliva-based COVID-19 tests.
-- Developed and maintained custom bioinformatics software for the analysis and visualization of clinical data, using Python, R, HTML, and JavaScript.
+- Designed and implemented visualisation dashboards to improve data interpretability.

 **Project Manager / Junior Software Developer, PromptEquation, Lda**
 *September 2021 - Present*

-- Onboarded and managed multiple bioinformatics projects, leveraging analytical skills to assess and fulfill complex project requirements.
+- Managed projects through requirements analysis, budget optimisation and accurate documentation of customer requirements.
+- Developed and adapted Python scripts and the Odoo framework.
+- Performed advanced database queries in PostgreSQL for data management and analysis.
-- Applied data analysis techniques, including database queries and BI tools, to generate detailed reports for bioinformatics research.
+- Used BI tools and dashboards to produce detailed reports for decision making.
-- Developed Python scripts and tools for bioinformatics data analysis and reporting, optimizing performance and accuracy.

-**MsC Research Fellow, Catholic University of Portugal**
+**Research Fellow, Catholic University of Portugal**
-*September 2015 - August 2018*
+*September 2015 - August 2021*

-- Developed SOPs for bioinformatics-driven analyte testing, ensuring the integrity of biospecimens and accuracy of data analysis.
-- Provided bioinformatics support for software application design, testing, and development, particularly in genomic data processing.
-- Utilized R scripts to analyze and visualize bioinformatics data, enhancing data interpretation and presentation in research findings.
+- Performed MS-based proteomic analysis to characterise protein responses to SARS-CoV-2.
+- Performed advanced data analysis and visualisation using Python and R on genomic and proteomic datasets.
+- Developed custom software to store, analyse and visualise clinical data from NGS and MS sources.
+- Implemented COVID-19 saliva-based diagnostic protocols integrating genomic and proteomic data.

 ---

 ### **Talks & Lectures**